What We Fund

 Life-skills and basic education

-Job readiness, GED preparation, Basic financial skills, Literacy programs
+Job readiness, GED preparation, Basic financial skills and Literacy programs

 What We Don’t Fund